HudsonWu/linuxStudying/performance/network/iptables/principle.md

 ```
-# If you do 'iptables -t [table] --list', you'll see all the avaliable firewall rules of the table
+# If you do 'iptables -t [table] --list', you will see all the avaliable firewall rules of the table
-# if you don't specify the -t option, it will display the default filter table
+# if you dont specify the -t option, it will display the default filter table
 iptables -t nat --list

 # The rules in the 'iptables --list' command output contains the following fields: